flutter/website/getting-started.md

 Execution starts in `main`, which in this example runs a new instance of the `HelloWorldApp`.
 The `HelloWorldApp` builds a `Text` widget containing the traditional `Hello, world!` string and centers it on the screen using a `Center` widget.
-To learn more about the widget system, please see the [widgets tutorial](https://github.com/domokit/sky_engine/blob/master/sky/packages/sky/lib/src/widgets/README.md).
+To learn more about the widget system, please see the [widgets tutorial](/tutorial).

 Setting up your Android device
 -------------------------

-Currently Sky requires an Android device running the Lollipop (or newer) version of the Android operating system.
+Currently Flutter requires an Android device running the Lollipop (or newer) version of the Android operating system.

  - Install the `adb` tool from the [Android SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools):